MARS: Modular Agent with Reflective Search for Automated AI Research: Experiment

 \textbf{Metrics.} Following the standard MLE-Bench evaluation protocol, we report the mean and standard error of the mean (SEM) across three independent runs.
 Our evaluation focuses on three primary metrics: Above Median Rate (percentage of runs outperforming the median participant), Any Medal Rate (percentage achieving at least a Bronze medal), and Gold Medal Rate (percentage securing a Gold medal).

-\textbf{Hyper-parameters for \proposedmethod{}.} We set the maximum number of lessons in the agent's memory to $K_m=30$ to maintain relevant context without context window overflow.
+\textbf{Hyperparameters.} We set the maximum number of lessons in the agent's memory to $K_m=30$ to maintain relevant context without context window overflow.
 We allow up to $N_d=10$ debugging actions per failure to resolve runtime errors effectively.
 The branching factor for valid nodes is set to $N_i=2$, balancing exploration breadth with depth.
-We set $w=-0.07$ in the reward function~(\ref{eq:reward}) following~\cite{tan2019mnasnet} to penalize excessive execution time (refer to Appendix \ref{app:hyperparam-w-ablation} for sensitivity analysis of $w$).
+We set $w=-0.07$ in the reward function~(\ref{eq:reward}) following~\cite{tan2019mnasnet} to penalize excessive execution time.